3 to 6 million charging points? The solution with solar carports? – Image: lightpoet|Shutterstock.com

 - 42.4% – Too few charging stations

-- 18.8% – I believe the environmental benefit is not big enough
+- 18.8% – I believe the environmental benefit is not large enough

-- 14.7% – I think fuel cells (based on hydrogen) are more of the future
+- 14.7% – I believe the future belongs more to the fuel cell (based on hydrogen)

 - 1.3% – Something else

-Planning to buy a car in the next 3 years.
-What's stopping you from buying an electric car?
+Planning to buy a car within the next 3 years.
+What's holding you back from buying an electric car?

 - 41.5% – High purchase price